-New fire restrictions will be in place in the National Forests starting June 16, 2021.
+New fire restrictions will be in place in the Medicine Bow National Forest starting September 8, 2022.
 In Albany County and the surrounding Laramie area, this will affect the Laramie Range, the Snowy Range, and Vedauwoo, Pilot Hill, and Pole Mountain areas including all campgrounds and dispersed campsites.
 Click here to view the map of all affected areas.
 See the full press release below from the US Forest Service:

-Medicine Bow-Routt National Forests and Thunder Basin National Grassland to enter Stage 1 fire restrictions on June 16
+Entirety of Medicine Bow-Routt National Forests and Thunder Basin National Grassland to enter Stage 1 fire restrictions on September 8

 Campfires are only allowed in USDA Forest Service approved and installed fire pits/grates, or gas-fueled devices with an on/off switch.

-The U.S. Department of Agriculture, Forest Service has coordinated with all affected counties, state agencies, and neighboring federal land managers on the timing of the restrictions.
+The U.S. Department of Agriculture, Forest Service has communicated with all affected counties, state agencies, and neighboring federal land managers on the timing of the restrictions.

 Going into restrictions is not taken lightly by the Forest Service.
-Restrictions are necessary due to dry fuel conditions, persistent fire weather patterns, and the danger of human-caused wildfires from recreation usage across the Forests and Grassland.
-Recent dry, windy, and hot weather conditions have resulted in an elevated potential for wildfires.
+Restrictions are necessary due to dry fuel conditions, persistent fire weather patterns, and the danger of human-caused wildfires.
+Recent dry and hot weather conditions have resulted in an elevated potential for wildfires.
 Fire restrictions will help protect public health and safety, as well as natural resources.

 The following prohibitions are in effect until further notice:

-o Building, maintaining, attending or using a fire in constructed, permanent fire pits or fire grates within developed recreation sites and the use of portable stoves, lanterns using gas, jellied petroleum, pressurized liquid fuel or a fully enclosed (sheepherder type) stove with a ¼” spark arrester type screen is permitted.
+- Except: Building, maintaining, attending or using a fire in constructed, permanent fire pits or fire grates within developed USDA Forest Service recreation sites.
+Additionally, the use of portable stoves or lanterns using gas, jellied petroleum, pressurized liquid fuel or a fully enclosed (sheepherder type) stove with a ¼” spark arrester type screen is permitted.

 Personal, portable wood or charcoal burning fire pits/rings, often made of stainless steel, are not allowed under these restrictions.
 Campfires are only allowed in USDA approved and installed fire pits/grates, or gas-fueled devices with an on/off switch.

-Violation of these regulations is punishable as a class B misdemeanor, by a fine of not more than $5,000 for an individual or $10,000 for an organization, or imprisonment of not more than six months, or both.
+Violation of these regulations is punishable as a class B misdemeanor, by a fine of up to $5,000 for an individual or $10,000 for an organization, or imprisonment of up to six months, or both.
 Anyone negligently or willfully starting a wildland fire could also be held responsible for the costs of that fire.

-Forest staff will continue to monitor conditions to assess the need for further action, including additional restrictions if weather remains hot and dry and lessening restrictions if a wetter weather pattern develops.
+Forest staff will continue to monitor conditions to assess the need for further action, including additional restrictions if weather remains hot and dry and lessening restrictions if a wetter and cooler weather pattern develops.

 Call or visit your local office for site-specific information.